Why are Icicles on my Gutters?

 Icicles on Gutters: What They Mean for Your Home

-Icicles hanging from your gutters may look harmless or even picturesque during the winter months, but they are often a sign of a much larger problem developing along your roofline.
+Icicles hanging from your gutters may look harmless or even picturesque during the winter months, but they are often a sign of a much larger problem.
 In most cases, icicles indicate that melting snow is not draining properly and is refreezing at the edges of your roof.
-This process can lead to the formation of ice dams, which can trap water and force it back under shingles and into your home.
-If left unaddressed, this can result in costly structural damage, insulation issues, and interior water leaks.
-Over time, repeated freezing and thawing can also weaken gutter fasteners, cause joints to separate, and increase the risk of long-term roof deterioration that requires expensive repairs or premature replacement.

 Why Icicles Form on Gutters in Winter